-If any of your pins do not perform well over time (1 week), the best idea is to delete it.
+If any of your pins do not perform well over time (1 week), the best idea is to delete them.
 The truth is Pinterest doesn’t approve of not having quality content.

-Don’t keep pins who doesn’t match up with your brand, voice, and audience.
+Don’t keep pins that don’t match up with your brand, voice, and audience.

 Revive old tweets